skalenetwork/mirage-manager/docs/Nodes.md

 Sets the IP address and port for a node

 _Only callable by the node owner
-Node must not be in current or next committee_
+Node must not be in the current or next committee_

 #### Parameters